jasonmacduffie/isles-of-maga/magic.md

 ### Soul Trap

-Magic-User, 6
+Magic-User, 2

 The soul of the target creature is trapped in a gem in the caster's inventory upon death.
 More powerful and complex souls require larger gems to contain them.
 These gems are required for enchanting items and constructs.
+Only the souls of animals can be captured with this spell, not the souls of intelligent creatures like Humans.
+An advanced spell is required to trap the souls of the sentient races.

 Psykers
 -------